sjbrown/misc_work/genesis/rules.md

 The COMMITMENT cost to fill in a new bubble is printed next to the spaces on the track.
 You can play on "Normal" or "Expert" mode to adjust the difficulty.

+...take an Event card...

+Event cards must be kept secret

+When the Event deck is empty, the discards are shuffled into a new Event deck

 ### Write and Riff